vatsals/Tour-App-Angular2/README.md

 3. Create a waypoint using the form
 4. Download the Selected waypoints in a JSON file

 The application has been built in such a way that waypoints are stored in the LocalStorage of the browser and hence they remain intact even when the page is refreshed.

+Here's the link to live demo of the application: https://youtu.be/3fzAPJDoxUk